3782291211/laravel-api/README.md

 ## Running the project in your local environment
-First, ensure you have Composer and PHP installed in your machine.
+First, ensure you have PHP and Composer installed on your machine.
+>Minimum version requiremenets: *PHP ^8.1*; *Composer 2.5.4*.

 1) Fork and clone the repository.
 2) cd into the repository and run these CLI commands: